 In 1941, Congress passed a bill moving Thanksgiving officially to the last Thursday to shut down anymore confusing presidential changes.
 Then (yes, it’s true) Congress amended the bill to move the holiday to the fourth Thursday of November.
 Here’s the actual document.

-This strange tale definitely inspired me to investigate who controls holidays and how they are legally handled.
-It also gave some insight into the relationship between Congress and the president (note that Congress has more power than the president in the holiday-creation realm).
+This strange tale definitely inspired me to investigate who controls holidays and how they are legally handled in the US.
+It also gave some insight into the relationship between Congress and the president (note that Congress has had more power than the president in the holiday-creation realm).
 Finally, there are some interesting examples of how everyday people can influence the president to take action.

 Photo by riptheskull.